Kris-0605/fernet-files/README.md

 #### method `fernet_files.FernetFile.__get__file_size(self)`

-Calculate the size of the data contained within file in bytes using the file's metadata.
-This is the size of the data, not what is written to disk.
-Calculated as follows: take the number of the last chunk and add 1 to get the total number of chunks there are (because counting starts at 0).
+Calculate the size of the data contained within the file in bytes using the file's metadata.
+This is the size of the data, not the size of what is written to disk.
+Calculated as follows: take the number of the last chunk and add 1 to get the total number of chunks (because counting starts at 0).
 Multiply this by the chunksize.
-Subtract the size of the padding used on the last chunk.
+Finally, subtract the size of the padding used on the last chunk.

 #### method `fernet_files.FernetFile.__read_chunk(self)`

-Reads and decrypts the current chunk, turns it into a BytesIO object, stores that object in `self.__chunk` and return it.
+Reads and decrypts the current chunk, turns it into a BytesIO object, stores that object in `self.__chunk` and returns it.
 If the chunk has been modified, it is already loaded into memory so no file operations are done.
 Also responsible for removing padding if the chunk being read is the last chunk.

 #### method `fernet_files.FernetFile.__write_chunk(self)`